In late 2016, the SBA rolled out a fantastic tool to help small business grow in the marketplace.

 To form an All-Small Mentor-Protégé relationship, the parties must complete a written application that details the type of assistance needed by the protégé and explains (complete with timetables and progress benchmarks) how the mentor will provide that assistance.
 The application must be approved by the SBA.
 The benefits of the All Small Mentor-Protege Program don’t kick in until the SBA’s approval and only last while the mentor-protege agreement is in effect.
 Additional details about the application process can be found on the SBA’s All Small Mentor-Protege website.

 Though still in its infancy, the All Small Mentor-Protégé Program has already been a tremendous benefit to its participants.
-If you’d like to learn more, or if you want help applying, please give me a call.
+If you’d like to learn more, or if you want help applying, please give us a call at 785-200-8919.